DeShaun Watson Shines During NFL Debut

 While the Texans lost the preseason opener to the Carolina Panthers in a 27-17 blow, Watson’s flare on the field stood out as the most impressive show of the night.
 Watson, a runner-up for the highly-coveted Heisman trophy, completed 15 of his 25 passes for a total of 179 yards.

-Watson didn’t get a chance to play on the field until the second quarter of the game, but shined the moment he hit the turf.
+Watson didn’t get a chance to play on the field until the second quarter of the game but shined the moment he hit the turf.
 Tom Savage, the Texans regular starting QB, completed 9 of 10 passes, totaling 69 yards before handing the ball over to Watson.

 The Texans committed 12 penalties on their first-quarter touchdown drive, however, signaling that the team and Watson both have a way to go if they intend to dominate during the regular season.
 In a post-game interview, Watson himself seemed undeterred by the loss.